philkam/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 The aptitude assessment helps understand the underlying patterns of candidates interest and predict the stream that the candidate is interested in.
 Understanding a candidates inherent aptitude is very crucial for an organisation.
 Candidates can test their aptitude after which a report is generated which can assess a candidate's interest.
 Based on this, the Human Resource Manager can place a candidate in the right team and point out the right candidate for a particular job.

+#### Assessment
+This section of the application allows the registered candidates to attend the aptitude assessment.
+The candidate registers through a portal, fills in the compulsory profile information and logs on to the application.
+The student views the assessment report.
+The application allows the human resource personnels to prepare the set of questions.
+Assigning of questions to the candidates is done automatically, though the question paper is prepared by a human resource personnel.
+It also allows the personnels to manage students and also to edit their own profile.
+The personnel is registered by the Human Resource Manager.

 ## Personality Test